-- 1. The Highway Department is exploring options for pretreating roads with brine to help offset the volume of salt usage. - 2.
+- 1. The Department of Public Works is exploring options for pretreating roads with brine to help offset the volume of salt usage. - 2.
 Spreaders were recently upgraded and provide more efficient calibration for distribution of materials. - 3.
-The Highway Department is exploring options for more efficient cutting edges for plows to help reduce the volume of salt required after clearing snow and ice from roadways. - 4.
-Alternative salt materials continue to be reviewed for possible use by the Highway Department.
+The Department of Public Works is exploring options for more efficient cutting edges for plows to help reduce the volume of salt required after clearing snow and ice from roadways. - 4.
+Alternative salt materials continue to be reviewed for possible use by the Department of Public Works.